 The best enterprise access control systems are about more than just scalable, reliable hardware.
-Your enterprise access control software should come equipped with features designed to enhance security and simplify management for larger deployments.
+Your enterprise access control management software should come equipped with features designed to enhance security and simplify management for larger deployments.
 With more users and doors in the system, look for features that help streamline and automate security processes.

 Granular permissions—Not all users need the same level of access across your organization.
 Your access control software should let you assign site-specific permissions for users.
 This feature is helpful in defining user roles and customizing access levels by location, zone, or site.

 Rules Engine—An easy-to-use rules editor makes it simple to automate processes.
 With the Openpath Advanced Rules Engine, you can create an unlimited number of custom if/then rules for any scenario, with an easy-to-use editor that does the hard work for you.
 For example, set a rule using the convenient dropdown options that notifies the on-site facility manager of any issues during business hours, but sends a notification to the nighttime security personnel if there is an after-hours breach.
 With clearly-defined rules and processes, everything is streamlined and more efficient.